ArceLopera/git_refresher/docs/Basics/git_stage.md

 This command creates a new commit with the staged changes and the specified commit message.

 - Combine `git add` and `git commit` in one step using `git commit -am "[descriptive message]"` to stage and commit changes.

+For an even more explicit reminder of what you’ve modified, you can pass the -v option to git commit.
+Doing so also puts the diff of your change in the editor so you can see exactly what changes you’re committing.

 #### Committing Specific Files